Psykotikism/Mutant_Tanks/README.md

 native void ST_HideEntity(int entity, bool mode);

 /**
+ * Returns if a human survivor is immune to a Super Tank's attacks.
+ *
+ * @param survivor		Client index of the survivor.
+ * @param tank			Client index of the Tank.
+ * @return			True if the human survivor is immune, false otherwise.
+ **/
+native bool ST_IsAdminImmune(int survivor, int tank);

+/**
- * Returns whether the clone can use abilities.
+ * Returns if the clone can use abilities.
  *
  * @param tank				Client index of the Tank.
  * @param clone				Checks whether "st_clone.smx" is installed.